Gunmen fire on buses carrying Muslim Sri Lankan voters

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Gunmen fired at buses carrying minority Muslim voters on Saturday as Sri Lankans elected a new president, with the powerful Rajapaksa clan eyeing a comeback seven months after extremists staged deadly bombings.

-Minority Tamils and Muslims are seen as crucial in the close election, and the attack in the northwest of the island, in which no one was injured, was likely aimed at deterring people from heading to the polls.
+Minority Tamils and Muslims are seen as crucial in the close election, and the attack in the northwest of the island — in which no one was injured — was likely aimed at deterring people from voting.

-Election chief Mahinda Deshapriya said the shooting may not have prevented voting as just over 80 percent of the 15.99 million electorate was estimated to have turned out Saturday, compared to 81.5 percent at the previous presidential poll in 2015.

-"Comparatively this is the most peaceful presidential election we have had in this country," Deshapriya told reporters at the end of a 10-hour voting period.
-Assailants set fire to tyres on the road and set up makeshift roadblocks before shooting at and pelting with stones two buses in a convoy of more than 100, police said.
-After casting ballots, the voters were given an armed escort back home.

 In the Tamil-dominated northern peninsula of Jaffna, meanwhile, police said they arrested 10 men they suspected of “trying to create trouble”, while also complaining that the army had illegally set up roadblocks that could stop people getting to polling stations.

 Such tactics are nothing new in Sri Lanka, which emerged from a horrific civil war only a decade ago.
 At the 2015 election, there was a series of explosions in the north.
-Supporters from rival parties meanwhile clashed in a tea plantation area 90 kilometres (55 miles) east of the capital Colombo, with two people taken to hospital with cut injuries, the election commission said.
+Supporters from rival parties meanwhile clashed in a tea plantation area 90 kilometres (55 miles) east of the capital Colombo, with two people taken to hospital with knife wounds, the election commission said.

-Some 85,000 police were on duty for the election with a record 35 candidates running for president, an office with considerable power similar to the French political system.
 Results could come as early as midday (0630 GMT) on Sunday if there is a clear winner.
+Nationwide preliminary figures for voter turnout appeared to be similar to 2015 when it was 81.5 percent.
+Voting ended at 5:00 pm (1130 GMT).

 One of the two frontrunners is grey-haired retired army lieutenant colonel Gotabaya Rajapaksa, 70, younger brother to the charismatic but controversial Mahinda Rajapaksa, president from 2005-15.

-COLOMBO: Gunmen fired at buses carrying minority Muslim voters on Saturday as Sri Lankans elected a new president, with the powerful Rajapaksa clan eyeing a comeback seven months after extremists staged deadly bombings.
+During Mahinda Rajapaksa´s presidency, Gotabaya was defence secretary and effectively ran the security forces, even allegedly overseeing “death squads” that bumped off political rivals, journalists and others.
+He denies the allegations.
+What also concerns Western countries, as well as India, is that strategically located Sri Lanka moved closer to China under Mahinda Rajapaksa, even allowing two Chinese submarines to dock in Colombo in 2014.

+Under its Belt and Road Initiative spanning Asia and beyond, China loaned and granted Sri Lanka billions of dollars for infrastructure projects, many of which turned into white elephants and mired in corruption allegations.
+Mahinda says credit was unavailable elsewhere.
+Western capitals “should give a fair chance to us”, Basil Rajapaksa, another brother, told reporters.
+“They can´t be monitors of this country.
+They must be partners.”

-Minority Tamils and Muslims are seen as crucial in the close election, and the attack in the northwest of the island, in which no one was injured, was likely aimed at deterring people from heading to the polls.
+Minority Tamils and Muslims are seen as crucial in the close election, and the attack in the northwest of the island — in which no one was injured — was likely aimed at deterring people from voting.

-Election chief Mahinda Deshapriya said the shooting may not have prevented voting as just over 80 percent of the 15.99 million electorate was estimated to have turned out Saturday, compared to 81.5 percent at the previous presidential poll in 2015.

-"Comparatively this is the most peaceful presidential election we have had in this country," Deshapriya told reporters at the end of a 10-hour voting period.
-Assailants set fire to tyres on the road and set up makeshift roadblocks before shooting at and pelting with stones two buses in a convoy of more than 100, police said.
-After casting ballots, the voters were given an armed escort back home.

 In the Tamil-dominated northern peninsula of Jaffna, meanwhile, police said they arrested 10 men they suspected of “trying to create trouble”, while also complaining that the army had illegally set up roadblocks that could stop people getting to polling stations.

 Such tactics are nothing new in Sri Lanka, which emerged from a horrific civil war only a decade ago.
 At the 2015 election, there was a series of explosions in the north.
-Supporters from rival parties meanwhile clashed in a tea plantation area 90 kilometres (55 miles) east of the capital Colombo, with two people taken to hospital with cut injuries, the election commission said.
+Supporters from rival parties meanwhile clashed in a tea plantation area 90 kilometres (55 miles) east of the capital Colombo, with two people taken to hospital with knife wounds, the election commission said.

-Some 85,000 police were on duty for the election with a record 35 candidates running for president, an office with considerable power similar to the French political system.
 Results could come as early as midday (0630 GMT) on Sunday if there is a clear winner.
+Nationwide preliminary figures for voter turnout appeared to be similar to 2015 when it was 81.5 percent.
+Voting ended at 5:00 pm (1130 GMT).

 One of the two frontrunners is grey-haired retired army lieutenant colonel Gotabaya Rajapaksa, 70, younger brother to the charismatic but controversial Mahinda Rajapaksa, president from 2005-15.